shiraztahir/code-all/README.md

 The  Open Weather Map API() Test Framework consists of a library of python tests that are used to check the response of an API call to the server.
 It also runs basic system checks before calling API

 ## Usage
 To run all the tests you just need to run the script ./run_tests. (`code/owm-api-tests/run_tests.py`).
-For running it from outside the directory we can siply make simlink from `/usr/local/bin` to the desired location.
+For running it from outside the directory, we can siply make simlink from `/usr/local/bin` to the desired location.
-It is recommended to run it with a command line flag '-v' so that a detailed report can be seen.
+It is recommended to run it with a command line flag `'-v'` so that a detailed report can be seen.
 Please see below for details.

 #### Options
 There are a number of command line arguments that you can use: